adonisjs/v6-docs/content/docs/fundamentals/typescript_build_process.md

 node ace build
 ```

-Once the build has been created, you can `cd` into the `build` folder, install production dependencies and run your application.
+Once the build has been created, you can `cd` into the `build` folder, install production dependencies, and run your application.

 ```sh
 cd build